-In case of separation or divorce must return the jewelry received as a gift?
+In case of separation or divorce must return the ring and jewelry received as a gift?
 Here is what the law says.
 And the common sense ♦ ︎

 Divorces and separations